adelaneh/py_manual_vn/README.md

   This will open the value normalization application which gives you instructions on how to normalize the input values.

-4. Finally when you finish the normalization process and close the avoce application, the normalization results are returned in the variable ```res```: it is a dictionary where each key is the label of a cluster of data values, and the corresponding value is the set of data values in this cluster.
+4. Finally when you finish the normalization process and close the above application, the normalization results are returned in the variable ```res```: it is a dictionary where each key is the label of a cluster of data values, and the corresponding value is the set of data values in this cluster.